Saturn V: Development

 A boilerplate Apollo spacecraft, BP-027 was used for all configurations of dynamic testing.
 The boilerplate took the place of actual flight hardware.
 Boilerplate size, shape, mass, and center of gravity were the same, but it was not necessary for the entire Apollo spacecraft to be completed to commence dynamic testing.
 The boilerplate was outfitted with instrumentation to record data for engineering study and evaluation.
 BP-27 was accepted at the Marshall Space Flight Center in late September 1964.

-"Space Port" (1970) - official NASA promotional film reel.

 The third stage, the S-IVB-D arrived at MSFC before any other Saturn V stage because it was first needed for dynamic testing of the Saturn IB rocket.
 The third stage arrived on January 4, 1965.
 Next, the instrument unit, S-IU-200D/500D, was built.
 Unlike the other major components of the rocket, the instrument unit was built in Huntsville, Alabama, where the MSFC is located.
 The ring was completed in January 1965 and electronic components from IBM installed by February 1.
 Like the third stage, it arrived before the other stages because it was needed for dynamic testing in the Saturn IB first.

 The first stage of the Saturn V rocket, S-IC-D, set out on the maiden voyage of NASA barge Poseidon to Marshall Space Flight Center on October 6, 1965, and arrived on October 13.
 While the first stage was on its way, dynamic testing for the Saturn V program using the test rocket SA-500D began on October 8.
 The first stage was lifted into place in the dynamic test stand January 13, 1966.